dailystory/docs/articles/index.md

 {
 	title: 'Welcome to DailyStory\'s documentation',
-	description: 'Documentation for the DailyStory Customer Engagement Platform' }
+	description: 'Documentation for the DailyStory Marketing Automation Platform' }
 # What is DailyStory?
-DailyStory is a Customer Enagement Platform that makes it easy for businesses to track, convert, and manage visitors through the process of becoming a customer
+DailyStory is a Marketing Automation Platform that makes it easy for businesses to track, convert, and manage visitors through the process of becoming a customer
 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="//www.youtube.com/embed/zM4h_KHVD1I" width="300" height="150" allowfullscreen="allowfullscreen"></iframe></div>

 <a href="https://www.dailystory.com">To learn more about DailyStory features, please visit the www.dailystory.com website.</a>